Emerson Prison Initiative (EPI)

 Who We Are

-EPI provides students incarcerated at Massachusetts Correctional Institution at Concord (MCI Concord) with an opportunity to earn a bachelor’s degree in media, literature and culture from Emerson College.
+EPI provides students incarcerated at Massachusetts Correctional Institution at Norfolk (MCI Norfolk) with an opportunity to earn a bachelor’s degree in media, literature and culture from Emerson College.

 Reentry & College Outside Program (RECOUP)